MrMorning/tank/readme.md

 When you enter the welcome page, you can press `1` to enter single player mode and `2` to enter double player mode.

+When you want to return to title page, please press `ESC`.

 In single player mode, you will meet a powerful AI tank!
 Try your best to beat it !

 ## How can you play it